– revised 3/16/2016

 - Metal spikes are not allowed

-- Teams must furnish umpires as assigned on the schedule.
-The umpires word is final and not to be disputed unless a blatant contradiction to the official rules.
+- All games will be umped by a MUSA field monitor and their word is final and not to be disputed.
 MUSA field monitors may eject players for unsportsmanlike behavior.
 Any occurrences which are not covered in the rules shall be settled by the field monitor and noted for later rules updates.